anonymous-himalayas/Adventure-App/README.md

 </div>

 ## Overview
+One half of American adults report spending 5 hours or fewer outside in nature each week, with steady decline in recent years.
+Yet, research shows that connection to nature is essential to quality of life, health, and social well-being.
+Given this problem, we were inspired to create TrailQuest.

 TrailQuest is a multi-featured AI-powered hiking gamification plaform that brings the fun to outdoor activities such as hiking and picnicking.
 TrailQuest strives to bring more people outside to embrace the full force of nature by introducing motivational systems inspired by popular video games.
 TrailQuests' gamification systems include a badge system, quests, and hunting for collectibles.
 By introducing these types of features, we expect more people to be influenced to partake in outdoor activities.

 ## Features